cnbtwriteups/Inferno_CTF_2019/Web Crackme.md

 Now, lets go ahead and check out the next hex value `0x5579`, which will become `0x7955` due to endienness.

-Let's now go ahead and put this value into the 3rd byte of the variable (overwriting the d3, as it was there previously, due to the `(i32.const 3)`)
+Let's now go ahead and put this value into the 3rd bit of the variable (overwriting the d3, as it was there previously, due to the `(i32.const 3)`)

 Our variable should now look like this.